Visiting the artist – Tessa de Rijk

 Tessa send me one of her artworks to photograph when were still living in our previous home.
 Loved it ever since!
 Over time I’ve seen her craftsmanship develop and her style grow, such a beautiful process to see.
-Thats why I felt inspired to breathe some new life in to my ‘visiting the artist’ concept and so I asked Tessa if we could stop by to explore her inspiring world!
+Thats why I felt inspired to breathe some new life into my ‘visiting the artist’ concept and so I asked Tessa if we could stop by to explore her inspiring world in her Amsterdam based atelier!
 Art has always played a big part in my life.
 When the world around me doesn’t seem to make sense, I find a home for my thoughts in art.
 It feels great to finally give it some more space on my blog again.

 Tessa graduated in 2014 from the HKU (Utrecht school of the Arts).
 She has always felt like an artist, in fact, she believes she has never been anything else.
 Which really makes sense to me as someone who has felt the urge to express myself via art and photography all my life.